westbigben/python/06-Killer Libraries/README.md

 5. Use **Schedule** for automation tasks
 6. Master **Playwright** for web automation

+### **Professional Tools Path**
+- **Duplicate IP Detector** - Learn advanced log analysis, regex patterns, and command-line tool development using only built-in Python modules

-Each library serves different purposes and together they form a powerful toolkit for Python development!
+Each library and tool serves different purposes and together they form a powerful toolkit for Python development!

 ---